Igor-Vladyka/leaflet.browser.print/README.md

 A [leaflet](http://www.leafletjs.com) plugin which allows users to [print full page map](https://igor-vladyka.github.io/leaflet.browser.print/) directly from the browser
 * Pros:
 	- Compatible with Leaflet v0.7.7 and v1+.
-	- Any page size from range A0-A10 to B0-B10 can se used.
+	- Any page size from range A0-A10, B0-B10, C0-C10, D0-D10 can se used.
+	- North American paper sizes available as well: Letter, HalfLetter, Legal, JuniorLegal, Tabloid, Ledger
 	- Available 4 print modes, you can chose any you want and even create your own.
 	- Everything in browser, no external apps or dependencies, print your map in one click.
 	- You can even override default browser print behavior and export map as image, more details you can find [here](https://github.com/Igor-Vladyka/leaflet.browser.print#download-map-as-image).